kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 On the `i``th` jump, you may move exactly i places to the left or right.

 Find a path with the fewest number of jumps required to get from 0 to N.

+323 (Medium)

+This problem was asked by Dropbox.

+Create an algorithm to efficiently compute the approximate median of a list of numbers.

+More precisely, given an unordered list of `N` numbers, find an element whose rank is between `N / 4` and `3 * N / 4`, with a high level of certainty, in less than `O(N)` time.